Hospitalized Native American’s waist-length hair cut without permission

 UCHealth responds

-Janis’ brother said he has been in two facilities: UCHealth in Aurora and a skilled nursing facility in Denver.
+Keith Janis said his brother had recently been treated in two facilities: UCHealth in Aurora and a skilled nursing facility in Denver.
 They are not sure where his hair was cut.

+A UCHealth spokesperson, in a statement to KDVR, said its investigators would work with Janis’ relatives to find answers.

+Arthur Janis’ family has vowed to press for answers, and is hoping his hair — being a deeply spiritual symbol — has not been lost or destroyed so it can be returned to its rightful owner.

-The family wants answers.
-But Janis has a hard time speaking, and it’s not clear if he can identify who cut it.
+Janis himself currently has a hard time speaking, and it’s not clear if he can help identify who cut his hair, or where it occurred.

-The family vows to fight until the deeply spiritual symbol is returned to its rightful owner.